kavia-common/network-management-5556-5684/BackendAPIService/README.md

 - MONGODB_PASSWORD (optional)
 - MONGODB_OPTIONS (optional, query string without leading `?`, e.g. `replicaSet=rs0&authSource=admin`)

+CORS / Frontend integration:
+- FRONTEND_ORIGIN (optional)
+  - A single origin allowed to access the API via CORS, e.g. `http://localhost:3000` or `https://<preview-host>:3000`.
+  - If not set, development-safe defaults are used: `http://localhost:3000` and the current preview host on port 3000.
+- ADDITIONAL_CORS_ORIGINS (optional)
+  - Comma-separated list of additional origins to allow.
+- Notes:
+  - In production, set `FRONTEND_ORIGIN` to your deployed frontend URL to restrict access.
+  - CORS is initialized in `app/__init__.py` using `flask-cors`.

 Example `.env` content (see `.env.example` for a ready-to-copy template):

 ```